gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson05.rst

         def update_costs(*args):

     - This line defines a function named `update_costs` that takes any number of arguments (`*args`).
     - The `*args` parameter in a function definition allows the function to accept an arbitrary number of positional arguments.
-This means you can pass any number of arguments to the function, and they will be accessible as a tuple within the function.
+This means you can pass any number of arguments to the function, and they will be accessible within the function.
     - In the context of Tkinter and event-driven programming, `*args` is particularly useful for binding functions to multiple events.
 When an event occurs (like a button click or a change in a widget's value), Tkinter automatically passes event-specific information to the callback function.
 By using `*args`, the function can handle these additional arguments without explicitly defining them.

 2. **Retrieve Selected Values**: